2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 `DDX_author`|The client's DDX author|string
-`CID`|The client-given, server-taken connection ID; see "Connection IDs"|string `Roles`|The roles which this client fills|`DeviceRole` `Requestor`|The requestor ID|string
+`CID`|The client-given, server-taken connection ID; see "Connection IDs"|string `Roles`|The roles which this client fills|`DeviceRole` `Requester`|The requester ID|string
 `Target`|The target ID|string
-`RequestorInfo`|Information about the requestor which the target can use to determine whether to accept the connection or not (null if coming from the client)|any
+`RequesterInfo`|Information about the requester which the target can use to determine whether to accept the connection or not (null if coming from the client)|any
 `Passwords`|An array of strings containing any passwords that are required|array\<string>
 `Name`|The client's (usually) self-designated name|string
 `Timezone`|The client's timezone|`Timezone`